darlannakamura/data-integration-challenge/README.md

     ./setup -f test-files/q1_catalog.csv

-This program will create a table `companies` in your database, then populating with the valid companies in the csv file.
+This program will create a table `companies` in your database, then populating with the valid companies in the CSV file.
+Feel free to choose another CSV file, with other companies if you want.

 #### Running the API
-Compile the api source-code:
+Compile the API source-code and run:

-    go build bin/api.go
+    go build bin/api.go && ./api

-Run API:

-    ./api

 Or using `Makefile`:

     make start

 **Note**: *you can specify the port that the API will run, by default is 8080, but you can change using the `-p` or `--port` parameter.* E.g, to run at 9000, you can just run: `./api -p 9000`.

 ## API Endpoints